BinaryGenius/up-n-running/README.md

 ```
 git clone https://github.com/BinaryGenius/up-n-running; cd up-n-running
 ```
-Make sure keybinds.ini, flatpaks.sh, and start.sh are all in the same folder.
+Make sure keybinds.ini, flatpaks.sh, and start.sh are all in this folder.
 Now run this and follow the prompts, this may take a while.
 ```
 sh start.sh
 ```